zegamer/ThatOldMovieGuy/README.md

 #### Changing API keys and secrets
 - Open config.ini in a text editor.
 - Replace xxxxx with your API keys.
-- You can find instructions for [Twitter API]
+- For Twitter, you can find instructions [Twitter API]
+- For Firebase, for [registering] then [api keys]

 #### Running the program
 ```sh